Gravity-Chain/gravity-docs/docs/development/gravity-waves/anatomy-of-wave.md

 You need to implement the **GravityTokenInterface** provided in the Gravity SDK for contracts to work as expected.
 This interface provided the building blocks for any Wave.

 ### TokenInfo
-TokenInfo is used to create the basic initial data required by the contract such as TokenName, TokenSymbol and TotalSupply.
-Example: `TokenInfo("Demo Token", "DEMO", BigDecimal("10000000000000000"))`
+TokenInfo is used to create the basic initial data required by the contract such as TokenName, TokenSymbol.
+Example: `TokenInfo("Demo Token", "DEMO")`